KevinKra/Notes/certifications/aws/developer/resource.md

 - To create a Lambda function, **you need a deployment package and an execution role.**

   - **deployment package** contains your function code.
-  - The **execution role** grants the function permission to use AWS services, such as Amazon CloudWatch Logs for log streaming and AWS X-Ray for request tracing.
+  - The **execution role** grants the function permission to use AWS services, such as CloudWatch Logs for log streaming and AWS X-Ray for request tracing.

 - A function has an **unpublished version**, and can have **published versions** and **aliases**.